AleDenshi/comfy.guide/content/server/i2p-daemon.md

     apt install i2pd
     ```

+4. Start and enable the i2pd service:

+    ```sh
+    systemctl start i2pd
+    systemctl enable i2pd
+    ```

 ## Hidden Services

 I2P can proxy any traffic you want to route through it.
-This includes [webservers](/server/nginx) (also called eepsites), [Monero nodes](/server/monerod/#i2p), and even [XMPP chat](/server/prosody).
+This includes [webservers](/server/nginx) (also called eepsites), [Monero nodes](/server/monerod/#i2p), and even [XMPP chat](https://i2pd.readthedocs.io/en/latest/tutorials/xmpp/).
 This guide will use an NGINX website as an example.

 ## Configuring I2P